 - Defining Systems Change Results Guide Sheet

-2. The Target, Verification, and Milestone worksheet will help you prepare your target statement, track project milestones, and verify your project results.
+2. The Target, Verification, and Milestone worksheet helped prepare target statements, track project milestones, and verify project results.

-5. This 7-part video series walks through each part of the application:
+4. This 7-part video series walked through each part of the application:

 Capacity and Collaboration Building

-Projects selected for capacity and collaboration building investments will answer the questions: How will your organization and/or other organizations be different, and how will collaboration improve effectiveness and efficiency while improving results for incarcerated and formerly incarcerated individuals’ lives?
-Projects bring organizations together to strengthen the existing capacity and/or collaboration of reentry organizations to achieve results.
+Projects selected for capacity and collaboration building investments answered the questions: How will your organization and/or other organizations be different, and how will collaboration improve effectiveness and efficiency while improving results for incarcerated and formerly incarcerated individuals’ lives?
+Projects brought organizations together to strengthen the existing capacity and/or collaboration of reentry organizations to achieve results.

-Projects selected for systems change investments will answer the question: How will your work inform change on a macro-level, including influencing policy or changing service provider practices?
-Projects include awareness efforts, research and advocacy efforts that lead to positive changes by state and local lawmakers, district attorneys, judges, sheriffs, wardens, and probation and parole officers.
+Projects selected for systems change investments answered the question: How will your work inform change on a macro-level, including influencing policy or changing service provider practices?
+Projects included awareness and advocacy efforts that led to positive changes by state and local lawmakers, district attorneys, judges, sheriffs, wardens, and probation and parole officers.

 HAVE A QUESTION?